webpy/webpy.github.com/tutorial3.en.md

 That's all you need to do -- web.py will automatically handle connecting and disconnecting from the database.

-Using your database engine's admin interface, create a simple table in your database:
+Using your database engines admin interface, create a simple table in your database:

     CREATE TABLE todo (
       id serial primary key,